 The U-boat commanders smile as they celebrate their first sinking of a merchantman.

 Alas—or fortunately, depending on your perspective—it wasn’t to be so.
 As soon as the first ship was hit, HMCS Ottawa (L3) made a high-speed dash into the convoy and ran straight into the still-submerging U1, which it had not yet spotted.
 The damage was enough to force U1 to the surface.
 I ordered my submarine to run close alongside the Canadian destroyer, hoping her guns would not be able to depress sufficiently to engage my much smaller vessel.
-My own 88mm deck gun fired into the escort at close range and a spread of my remaining bow torpedos damaged HMS Starling (L1) as she approached to assist.
+My own 88mm deck gun fired into the escort at close range and I also fired a spread of my remaining bow torpedos at the damaged HMS Starling (L1) as she approached to assist.
 However, soon U1 began to sink.
 I ordered the Enigma machine and codebooks thrown overboard and we abandoned ship.

 Image of a WWII WATU wargame in progress.
 Note the plotting of the convoy, escorts, and submarines on the floor, as well as the screens.